 - Incomplete resolution of symptoms at end of treatment

-There was no significant difference in the rates of adverse events or recurrence of disease.
+There was no significant difference in the rates of adverse events or recurrence of the disease.

 It can be much harder to assess young children and so parental impressions are often used as surrogate markers of treatment success or failure.
 A number of studies have suggested that antibiotics may reduce persistent symptoms but seem to have little effect on fever or duration of crying.
 I’ll save my opinions on treating fevers for another time.